ToxicFrog/doom-mods/gzap/doc/faq.md

 ### What's the win condition?

 By default, to clear all levels included in the randomized game.
-You can set this to a lower level in the YAML.
+You can set this to a lower level and/or require the completion of specific levels in the YAML.

 ### Can I bind hotkeys for inventory items?